 Section 3.
 Meetings

 The Board shall hold regular meetings, which shall be publicized and open to all members of the Society, except when the Board votes to hold an executive session.
 Board members may participate in meetings by telephone, video conference, or similar means.

+The Board may go into executive session when it will consider sensitive personnel matters, or other specific matters, the disclosure of which could be injurious to the interests of the Society.
+An executive session is a meeting which is restricted to Board members and specifically invited guests.

 Section 4.
+Board Policies

+The Board will establish policies to carry out its responsibilities and govern the activities and operations of the Society (“Board Policies”).

+The Board will establish a Board Policy on how members of the congregation will be notified of the establishment, revocation, or amendment of Board Policies and how they may access and comment on Board Policies.

+Section 5.
 Quorum and Action by the Board

 A quorum shall be five voting Board members, at least two of whom shall be officers.
-Once a quorum has been attained, a majority of voting Board members participating shall decide any question.
+Once a quorum has been attained, a majority of voting Board members participating shall decide any question, except that any establishment, revocation, or amendment of Board Policy must receive the affirmative vote of at least five Board members.

 ARTICLE IV.
 CONGREGATIONAL MEETINGS